sheki/parse-blog/content/note/these-truths.md

 +++
-title = "Boook notes: These Truths: A History of the United States—Jill Lepore" Tags = ["history", "USA", "presidents", "politics"] date = 2020-05-15T19:59:01-04:00
+title = "Book notes: These Truths: A History of the United States—Jill Lepore" Tags = ["history", "USA", "presidents", "politics"] date = 2020-05-15T19:59:01-04:00
 +++